Abstracted Light: What the History of Experimental Photography Still Demands

 Q: Is this tradition still active today?

 A: Yes.
-Institutional exhibitions at Getty, Aperture, and MoMA have confirmed that light-based abstraction is central to contemporary photography, not only a historical chapter.
+Institutional exhibitions at Getty, Aperture, and MoMA have confirmed that light-based abstraction is central to contemporary photography with a clear historical and critical lineage.

 Q: What should a collector know about acquiring light-based abstract work?

 A: Physical print quality is essential.
 Light abstraction depends on tonal depth, paper weight, and material scale.
-The work must be experienced as an object, not only as a screen image.
+The work needs to be encountered as a physical object.

 Q: How does historical light abstraction relate to Jose Penm's current work?